what is hazard in digital electronics | Types of hazards in digital electronics

 Essential Hazard

-Another sort of hazard which will occur in asynchronous sequential circuits is named an essential hazard.
+Another sort of hazard that will occur in asynchronous sequential circuits is named an essential hazard.

 This type of hazard is caused by unequal delays along two or more paths that originate from an equivalent input.